QinbinLi/qinbinli.github.io/_pages/about.md

 My current research interests lie in machine learning, federated learning, privacy, high-performance computing, and systems.

 # Recent News
+* Jun 2023: Invited to serve as a reviewer for ICDE 2024.
 * Jun 2023: One paper accepted to ICPP 2023.
 * Apr 2023: One paper accepted to ICML 2023.
 * Mar 2023: Invited to serve as a reviewer for NeurIPS 2023.